JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 We call Kotlin classes directly from Objective-C code.
 Kotlin `object` has the class method function `demoObject`, which allows us to get the only instance of the object and to call `DemoObject` methods on it.
 The standard pattern is used to create an instance of the `DemoClazz` class.
 We call the `[[ DemoDemoClazz alloc] init]` on Objective-C.
 Global functions from the Kotlin sources are scoped under the `Demo` class on Objective-C.
 All methods are turned into class methods of that class.
 The `strings` function is turned into `Demo.stringsStr` function in Objective-C, we are able to pass `NSString` directly to it.
+The return is visible as `NSString` too.

 ## Using the Code from Swift

-The Framework, that we compiled with Kotlin/Native, has helper attributes to make it easier to with it from Swift too.
+The Framework, that we compiled with Kotlin/Native, has helper attributes to make it easier to with it from Swift.
 Let's convert the previous Objective-C example into Swift.
-As the result we'll have the following code:
+As the result we'll have the following code in `main.swift`:

 <div class="sample" markdown="1" mode="swift" theme="idea" data-highlight-only="1" auto-indent="false">